 Fig. 7: Experimental results comparing (a) Bang-Bang, and (b) radial (no transverse) P-controller.
 Experiments are done using magnetic field strength of $|\mathbf{B}a| = 2$ mT and gain K = 2 (deg/mm) to reach the desired separation of $r{des} = 2.5$ mm.
-Radial P-controller with separation tracking RMS error of 130 $\mu$ m has a more stable performance compared with Bang-Bang with separation tracking error of 197 $\mu$ m.
-Also in P-controller the input angle $\psi_L$ varies about the zero-radial force angle instead of aggressively jumping between 0° and 90° in Bang-Bang (multimedia is available at [17]).
+Radial P-controller with separation tracking RMS error of 130 μ m has a more stable performance compared with Bang-Bang with separation tracking error of 197 μ m.
+Also in P-controller the input angle ψ_L varies about the zero-radial force angle instead of aggressively jumping between 0° and 90° in Bang-Bang (see video).